-The Tuggerah Lakes Floodplain Risk Management Plan has been prepared in accordance with the NSW Floodplain Development Manual (April 2005) and:
+The Tuggerah Lakes Floodplain Risk Management Plan has been prepared in accordance with the NSW Floodplain Development Manual (April 2005) (Reference 1) and:

-- Is based on a comprehensive and detailed evaluation of all factors that affect and are affected by the use of flood prone land; - Represents the considered opinion of the local community on how to best manage its flood risk and its flood prone land; - Provides a long-term path for the future development of the community.
+- is based on a comprehensive and detailed evaluation of all factors that affect and are affected by the use of flood prone land; - represents the considered opinion of the local community on how to best manage its flood risk and its flood prone land; - provides a long-term path for the future development of the community.

 The Tuggerah Lakes system comprises Tuggerah Lake, Budgewoi Lake and Lake Munmorah and the immediate floodplain (Figures 1 and 2).
-The lakes occupy an area of approximately 80 km2 (11% of the total catchment area of 750 km2) and are surrounded by residential developments, areas of open space and rural lands.
-The major rivers which drain into the lakes are the Wyong River (447 km2) and Ourimbah Creek (160 km2).
+The lakes occupy an area of approximately 80 km (11% of the total catchment area of 750 km) and are surrounded by residential developments, areas of open space and rural lands.
+The major rivers which drain into the lakes are the Wyong River (447 km) and Ourimbah Creek (160 km).

 The lakes system is one of the most highly regarded residential and tourist features of the area and is enjoyed by many.
 Its relatively shallow depth (1.9 m) means that it cannot be used by large recreational sailing or motorised vessels.
-The opening to the Pacific Ocean from Tuggerah Lake is termed an ICOLL (Intermittent Open and Closed Lake or Lagoon) with a sandy beach berm at the entrance that is intermittently open and closed.
+The Tuggerah Lakes system is termed an ICOLL (Intermittent Open and Closed Lake or Lagoon) with a sandy beach berm at the entrance that is intermittently open and closed.
 Flooding occurs as a result of intense rainfall over the catchment which causes overtopping of the beach berm and increased water levels in the three lakes and inundation of the surrounding floodplain.
 The extent of flooding is influenced by the level of the beach berm at the entrance and whether elevated ocean levels in the Pacific Ocean can overtop the berm and enter Tuggerah Lake or restrict the outflow of floodwaters.

-A Flood Study for Tuggerah Lakes (Reference 1) was completed in September 1994 and a Mike-11 hydraulic model was established, calibrated to historical flood data and used to determine design flood levels.
+A Flood Study for Tuggerah Lakes (Reference 2) was completed in September 1994 where a Mike-11 hydraulic model was established, calibrated to historical flood data and used to determine design flood levels.
 The study showed that in a major flood the peak water level is the same in all three inter-connected lakes.

 The development on the foreshore largely consists of residential houses/flats/villas with some commercial premises and infrastructure (sewer pumping stations, roads etc.).
-The lakes are normally at 0.3 mAHD and tidal fluctuations are effectively nil (less than $\pm 0.05 \text{ m}$).
-The lakes rise in response to runoff from the contributing catchments with the peak level determined by the amount of runoff and the channel capacity at the entrance.
+The lake water levels are normally in the range 0.2 to 0.4 mAHD and tidal fluctuations are effectively nil (less than $\pm 0.05$ m around the entrance channel only).
+The lakes rise in response to runoff from the contributing catchments, with the peak level determined by the amount of runoff and the channel capacity at the entrance.

-Flooding in the catchment has occurred on numerous occasions in the past and most recently in February 1990 and June 2007.
+Significant flooding in the catchment has occurred on numerous occasions in the past and most recently in February 1990 and June 2007.
 The largest recorded flood was in June 1949.
-In the June 2007 flood (and a similar number in February 1990) over 160 building floors were inundated causing considerable property damage as well as risk to life to residents (e.g. drowning, health risk) and inconvenience (roads inundated, services cut).
+In the June 2007 flood (and a similar number in February 1990) over 160 building floors were inundated causing considerable property damage and some infrastructure damage.

-Up to 1300 buildings would be inundated above floor in a 100 year ARI flood event (1600 in a 200 year ARI event) producing over \$40 million dollars in tangible damages.
-The average annual damages for the foreshore properties around the Tuggerah Lakes system are approximately \$2.2 million.
+Up to 1300 buildings would be inundated above floor in a 1% AEP flood event (1 in 100 year) resulting in over \$40 million dollars in tangible damages.
+Up to 1600 buildings would be inundated above floor level in a 0.5% AEP event (1 in 200 year).
+The estimated long-term average annual damage for the foreshore properties around the Tuggerah Lakes system is \$2.2 million.